PassivePicasso/ThunderKit/README.md

 ### Setup

 #### Unity 2017 and lower
-Start a new Unity3d Project
+1. Start a new Unity3d Project
-Download this repository as a zip and extract it into your project's Assets folder.
+1. Download this repository as a zip
+1. Extract it into your project's Assets folder.

 #### Unity 2018
  Start a new Unity3d Project and add this to your Packages/manifest.json dependencies array;